Zero to internet: your first website

 You, my friend, are about to go from zero to internet by putting your very first homemade page on the web.

 I will let you in on a little secret—websites are just files with text.
 They don’t require fancy, expensive software to create.
-You can literally make a website with Notepad.
+You can make a website with the free text-editing tools that come with your computer.
 In fact, that’s what we’ll do right now.

 Step 1.
 Create a folder on your computer